morbidsteve/karton/README.md

 # UDS integration
 Now the hard part.
 UDS is a **secure** k8s platform.
 That means that necessarily there are features/functionality that are by default restricted or limited.
 Figuring out how to get each component up and running in UDS was quite a difficult endeavor.

+What I found easiest or at least somewhat straightforward, was to clone the [UDS package template](https://github.com/uds-packages/template/tree/main)

+From there, under charts, I created a karton directory and a uds-config directory.

+Under the karton directory, I created a directory for each component, and within each, a subsequent templates directory.
+I copied configmaps, services, and deployments into the templates directory for each component.

+Several days of iterating, I modified different parts of the helm charts to get things up and running smoothly and seemingly able to communicate with each other.

+## UDS take aways
+To start, it's important to understand the [UDS package](https://uds.defenseunicorns.com/structure/packages/) setup and config.

+# NEED TO COMPLETE